Qlik Sense Enterprise on Windows deployed to AWS

 - VPC - Amazon Virtual Private Cloud

 - EC2 - Amazon Elastic Cloud instance running on a VPC.
-Allows you to scale your deployment up and down as your requirements change.
+Lets you scale your deployment by adding or removing servers as your requirements change.

 You should also have a basic understanding of other AWS services that you can use for managing resources and as data stores for your Qlik Sense applications:

 - RDS - Managed relational database service as an alternative to a PostgreSQL repository database.
 Provides high availability without the same complexity.

 - S3 - Simple Storage Service.
 Scalable, object-based cloud storage.

 - Dynamo DB - NoSQL database service